tandasat/DdiMon/README.md

 Motivation
 -----------
 Despite existence of plenty of academic research projects[1,2,3] and production software[4,5], EPT (a.k.a.
-SLAT; second-level-address translation) is still underused technology among reverse engineers due to lack of information on how it works and can be controlled through programming.
+SLAT; second-level-address translation) is still underused technology among reverse engineers due to lack of information on how it works and how to controll it through programming.

 MoRE[6] by Jacob Torrey is a one of very few open source projects demonstrating use of EPT with small amount of code.
-While we recommend to look into the project for basic comprehension of how EPT can be initialized and used for providing more than 1:1 mapping, MoRE lacks flexibility to extend its code for supporting broader platforms and implementing your own analysis tools.
+While we recommend to look into the project for basic comprehension of how EPT can be initialized and used to set up more than 1:1 guest to machine physiocal memory mapping, MoRE lacks flexibility to extend its code for supporting broader platforms and implementing your own analysis tools.

 DdiMon provides a similar sample use of EPT as what MoRE does with a greater range of platform support such as x64 and/or Windows 10.
 DdiMon, also, can be